Frequently Asked Questions

 What is Content Federation with GraphQL in Hygraph?

-Content Federation in Hygraph is the process of bringing together content from multiple sources into a single, unified view accessible both at the API layer and the editor level.
-It enables organizations to decouple data and systems, providing increased flexibility, agility, and security.
-The federation layer acts as a single point of access for data, making it easy for users to retrieve content regardless of where it is stored.
+Content Federation with GraphQL in Hygraph is the process of bringing together content from multiple sources into a single, unified view accessible both at the API layer and the editor level.
+This approach decouples data and systems, allowing each system to remain autonomous while providing a standardized API for content delivery.
+It increases flexibility, agility, and security by reducing complexity and enabling independent management of systems.
+Note: Implementation complexity may increase if underlying systems are not well-documented or standardized.
 Source

-How does Hygraph's federated architecture benefit organizations?
+How does a federated architecture improve content management?

 Features & Capabilities

-Does Hygraph provide an API for content management?
+Does Hygraph provide APIs for content delivery and management?

 Security & Compliance

-What security and compliance certifications does Hygraph have?
+What security and compliance certifications does Hygraph hold?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection.
-For more details, visit Hygraph Security Features.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+Note: For the latest certification status, visit the Hygraph Secure Features page.
+Source

-Use Cases & Benefits
+Use Cases & Business Impact

-What business impact can customers expect from Hygraph?
+What business outcomes have customers achieved with Hygraph?

 What industries are represented in Hygraph's case studies?